nayata/nayata.github.io/_pages/hexe-lib.md

 }
 ```

+**Note**: the last card did not change its text because the prefab `hierarchy` allows only unique object names.
+As a result, the `cards` array contains only two prefabs - one prefab was overwritten by another prefab with the same name.
 <br>

 # Prefab Make

-We can create a `Сlass` that will store all the necessary fields, and `hxe.Lib` will create an instance of this `Class` using the `make` method and assign the created objects to the corresponding instance fields.
+We can create a custom class **extending** `hxe.Prefab` that declares and stores all required fields of the prefab.

+When such a prefab is instantiated, its visual content is created automatically using `hxe.Lib.make`, and the corresponding objects from the prefab hierarchy are assigned to the fields of this class.

+After the prefab has been fully created and all objects are instantiated, the `init` method is called.
+This method can be used to define the prefab’s behavior - for example, to set up interactions, connect it to game logic, or configure runtime state.

 ```haxe
 import hxe.Prefab;